AlvaR3S/Compilers/README.md

 ### How to run the app

 - Click on the CustomCompilers file.
 Next download the file and you will be able to run it on your computer.
-- Another way is to run the app from the Command Line by entering these inputs: cd CustomCompiler cd src/ javac customcompiler/Lexer.java java customcompiler.Lexer
+- Another way is to run the app from the Command Line by entering these inputs:<br>
+  cd CustomCompiler <br>
+  cd src/ <br>
+  javac customcompiler/Lexer.java <br>
+  java customcompiler.Lexer